privacybydesign/irma_keyshare_webclient/README.md

 to install the node dependencies and JavaScript libraries.
 Finally run

-    grunt build --cloud_server_url="http://<YOUR_SERVER>:8080/irma_cloud_server/api/v1
+    grunt build --keyshare_server_url="http://<YOUR_SERVER>:8080/irma_keyshare_server/api/v1 --scheme_manager_name="<NAME>" --scheme_manager_url="<URL>"

-compile the web sources.
+to compile the web sources.
 See below for how to setup server URLs for a local or remote server.
-Alternatively, you can just run

-    grunt --cloud_server_url="http://<YOUR_SERVER>:8080/irma_cloud_server/api/v1

-to keep rebuilding the files as they change.
+If you skip the `build` keyword, grunt keeps rebuilding the files as they change.
 (Make sure that you run `grunt build` at least once to make sure everything gets build, or just run `grunt build watch` to build and keep building.)

 Typically, you want `<YOUR_SERVER>` to be publicly reachable, or at least reachable by the IRMA-app that you are using.

-## URLs for api web pages and apis

-This project relies on the URL of the cloud server, you can specify it using the `--cloud_server_url` option as specified above.
+### Arguments

+ * `--keyshare_server_url`: specifies the URL of the keyshare server to use
+ * `--scheme_manager_name`: name of the scheme manager that this keyshare server is associated to
+ * `--scheme_manager_url`: url of the scheme manager.
+Used to generate a QR that the IRMA app can scan to install this scheme mananger.
+(If absent, this QR will not be shown.)

-## Running a local verification server
+## Running a local server

-If you are running a local cloud server using the `irma_cloud_server` project you might as well use it to host the web pages as too (and thus avoid CORS problems).
+If you are running a local keyshare server using the `irma_keyshare_server` project you might as well use it to host the web pages as too (and thus avoid CORS problems).
 First, make sure that the assembled output is written to the `webapp` directory.
-If `irma_cloud_server` is in the same directory is `irma_cloud_server` run:
+If `irma_keyshare_server` is in the same directory is `irma_keyshare_server` run:

-    ln -s ../irma_cloud_server/src/main/webapp/ build
+    ln -s ../irma_keyshare_server/src/main/webapp/ build

 (please first remove your `build` directory before running this command).